lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   - Any received SCHC F/R message with a W bit different from the current W bit of the receiver process MUST be silently ignored and discarded.
   - Any received SCHC F/R message different from an All-1 SCHC Fragment or a SCHC ACK REQ MUST be silently ignored and discarded.
-  - On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, the receiver MUST send an All-1 SCHC ACK.
+  - On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, the receiver MUST send a SCHC ACK.
   - On expiration of the Inactivity Timer, the receive process for that SCHC Packet MUST exit

 At any time, when Attempts reaches MAC_ACK_REQUESTS,